 If the Blackberry Bush is left untrimmed, it will form a dense thicket.
 They make excellent hedges and space fillers.

 There are many uses for wild blackberries from jams, pies, teas or just eating them every day.
 They are also high in soluble and insoluble fiber.
 A single cup of them has an average of 7.6 grams of fiber as well as containing, half of the daily recommended dose of vitamin c.
 The dietary fiber they provide is helpful for our digestive tracts and supports regular bowel movements.

 Their large seeds provide oil rich in omega-3 and six fats as well as protein, carotenoids, ellagitannins, and ellagic acid.
 They also contain vitamin K and the essential mineral manganese.
 Giving us many reasons to enjoy eating them.

 In nature, they also provide many animals with these essential nutrients to help them survive in the wild.
 So if you are looking for a healthy alternative from sugary snacks, they make the perfect berry enjoy.

-THE CHICKASAW BLACKBERRY WAS RELEASED BY THE UNIVERSITY OF ARKANSAS IN 1989
+THE UNIVERSITY OF ARKANSAS IN 1989 released Blackberry Bush